-Currently, there are two Charter Schools located in the Town of Hillsborough.
-Eno River Academy (K-12) serves 326 students and The Expedition School (K-8) serves 542 students.
 Charter and private schools are not included as part of the SAPFO Annual Report and, as a result, their membership and capacity numbers are not monitored or included in future projections.
 SAPFO projections are used for projecting only public school construction needs.
 However, the SAPFO Technical Advisory Committee does monitor charter and private schools and their effect on student enrollment in both school districts.
 If a charter or private school were to close and a spike were to be realized in school enrollment, the student projections would likely accelerate the need for additional capacity in future years, but likely still within an appropriate time for CIP planning.
 Charter Schools are also monitored by the Department of Public Institution (DPI) which provides pupil information, based on data received from Charter Schools located in Orange County, to the County for funding purposes.
-Although charter and private schools numbers are not collected for SAPFO purposes, impacts due to enrollment at these schools are accounted for in SAPFO process with the annual reporting of student membership and growth rates contained in the 10-year student projections.
+The County budgeted for charter schools as follows: